jcerexhe/githublookup/README.md

 1. Install Node.js

-2. In your terminal run and follow instructions
+2. In your terminal run code below and follow instructions

 ```
 $ node index.js